 Deductions for extra bedrooms

-If you are deemed to be renting a property that's bigger than you need, based on the bedroom allowance above, then a deduction will be applied to your eligibile rent for housing benefit.
-This is commonly referred to as the 'bedroom tax'.
+If you are deemed to be renting a property that's bigger than you need, based on the bedroom allowance above, then an amount will be deducted:

-Your housing benefit may be reduced if you have someone living in your house who is:
+Your benefit may be reduced if you have someone living in your house who is:

-The housing benefit department assumes that these people pay something towards your rent, even if they don't.
+The benefit system assumes that these people pay something towards your rent, even if they don't.

 No deduction will be made if:

-If you previously lived in a property as a non-dependant and then become responsible for paying rent at the same property, e.g. you become a joint tenant, then the council will have to look into whether this arrangement was set up to take advantage of the housing benefit scheme before deciding if you are eligible for housing benefit.
+If you previously lived in a property as a non-dependant and then become responsible for paying rent at the same property, e.g. you become a joint tenant, then the benefit department are likely to look into whether this arrangement was set up to take advantage of the benefit scheme before deciding if you are eligible.

 Help and advice

-If you do not know how much housing benefit you will get, or you are already claiming housing benefit and are not sure if you are getting the right amount, speak to an adviser.
-They should be able to give you more information on how housing benefit works.
-There are online benefits calculators on gov.uk that you might find useful.
+If you do not know how much benefit you will get, or you are already claiming but are not sure if you are getting the right amount, speak to an adviser.